Mitch Leigh: Broadway

-In 1965, Leigh collaborated with lyricist Joe Darion and writer Dale Wasserman to write a musical based on Wasserman's 1959 television play, I, Don Quixote.
+In 1965, Leigh collaborated with lyricist Joe Darion, librettist Dale Wasserman, and director Albert Marre to write a musical based on Wasserman's 1959 television play, I, Don Quixote.
 The resulting show, the musical Man of La Mancha opened on Broadway in 1965 and in its original engagement ran for 2,328 performances.
 It has been revived multiple times.

 Leigh followed with the show Chu Chem, which he also produced, exactly a year after Man of La Mancha, but closed on the road.
 It finally opened on Broadway in 1989 but ran for only 68 performances.
+Marre directed both productions.

-Cry for Us All, based on the play, Hogan's Goat, opened on Broadway in 1970; it ran for only nine performances.
+Cry for Us All, based on the play, Hogan's Goat, opened on Broadway in 1970, directed once again by Marre; it ran for only nine performances.
 Leigh was the producer as well as composer.
-His musical Home Sweet Homer, starring Yul Brynner, officially opened on Broadway in January 1976 but closed after one performance.
-He produced and wrote the music for Saravá which ran for 101 performances in 1979.
+His final collaboration with Marre, Home Sweet Homer, starring Yul Brynner, officially opened on Broadway in January 1976 but closed after one performance.
+Leigh produced and wrote the music for Saravá which ran for 101 performances in 1979.
 Leigh both produced and directed the 1985 revival of The King and I starring Brynner featuring in his final performances as the King of Siam.

 Lee Adams asked Leigh to collaborate on a musical titled Mike, about producer Mike Todd, but it closed during its pre-Broadway tryout in 1988.
 After renaming it Ain't Broadway Grand!, the show made it to Broadway in 1993, but lasted only 25 performances.
 He wrote the musical Halloween with Sidney Michaels, and although Barbara Cook and José Ferrer were in the cast, it did not reach Broadway.